 The Company shall pay from the assets of the Funds the following fees to the Depositary and the Administrator together with value added tax thereon, if applicable.
-The Depositary shall be entitled to a fee for safekeeping services which is accrued daily and paid monthly in arrears at an annual rate up to a maximum of 0.0075% of net assets for US assets, subject to a minimum monthly fee of US \$2,000 in respect of such US assets, and ranging from 0.024% to 0.32% of net assets for non US assets.
+The Depositary shall be entitled to a fee for safekeeping services which is accrued daily and paid monthly in arrears at an annual rate up to 0.32% of net assets.
 In addition, the Depositary will also be entitled to receive transaction charges at normal commercial rates.
-The Depositary and Administrator shall also be entitled to a fee which is accrued daily and paid monthly in arrears at an annual rate of up to 0.07% of net assets for Administration and Depositary services subject to a minimum monthly fee of US\$4,000 per Fund if combined assets of the Company fall below US\$800 million as well as a fee for financial statement preparation at normal commercial rates.
-The Depositary and Administrator will be entitled to be reimbursed their properly vouched reasonable out-of-pocket expenses, from the assets of the relevant Funds.
+The Depositary and Administrator shall also be entitled to a fee which is accrued daily and paid monthly in arrears at an annual rate of up to 0.07% of net assets for administrative, accounting and additional depositary services as well as a fee for financial statement preparation at normal commercial rates.
+The Depositary and Administrator will be entitled to be reimbursed their properly vouched reasonable out-of-pocket expenses from the assets of the relevant Funds.